slowernews/wisdom-tldr/README.md

 > *'When asking for help, appeal to people’s self-interest, never to their mercy or gratitude.' -- Robert Greene (13th law of power)*

-Never negotiate with yes or no questions:
+Never negotiate with binary questions:

 > *'«What can you do?» instead of «Will you do this?»'*